tschuelia/Pandora/docs/examples/numpy_interface.rst

     import pandas as pd
     import numpy as np

+    from pandora.bootstrap import bootstrap_and_embed_multiple_numpy
     from pandora.custom_types import EmbeddingAlgorithm
-    from pandora.dataset import NumpyDataset, bootstrap_and_embed_multiple_numpy
+    from pandora.dataset import NumpyDataset
     from pandora.embedding_comparison import BatchEmbeddingComparison

     # this is the same geno type data as we used above, but already typed out as numpy matrix